Treats advanced breast cancer. Used alone or with another cancer medicine called capecitabine.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have liver disease, diabetes, nerve problems (such as tingling or numbness), or a history of heart disease.
+- Tell your doctor if you are breastfeeding, or if you have liver disease, diabetes, peripheral neuropathy, or a history of heart disease.

 - Cancer medicines can cause nausea and/or vomiting in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.

-- This medicine contains alcohol which may make you dizzy or drowsy.
-Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.
+- This medicine contains alcohol, which may make you dizzy or drowsy.
+Do not drive or do anything that could be dangerous until you know how this medicine affects you.

 Possible Side Effects While Using This Medicine